 Zichron Yaakov means in memory of Yaakov.
 James Mayer de Rothschild (James derived from Jacob, Yaakov) was Baron Edmond James de Rothschild’s father, and the city is named in his honor.

 We will start our tour near the water tower and Zamarin Hotel at Ha-Meyasdim Street 16.
 There you can find the Yishai Shibovski gate.
-Also, there you can find the signs with maps presented at the top of the post.
+Also, you can find the signs with maps at the top of the post.

 On this street, you can find the houses of the founders.
 Here is, for example, Beit Bonstein.